THUDM/LongBench/README.md

 | ChatGLM2-6B       | 22.5 |     33.0      |     15.2     |     14.6      |       20.5        |      46.1       |       5.5       |
 | ChatGLM2-6B-32k   | 41.3 |     52.0      |     34.3     |     16.3      |       29.9        |      52.7       |      62.5       |

-#### Radar Chart of Long Text Task Capability
+#### Radar Chart on Long Context Capability

 ![](misc/radar.png)

-#### Variation of Abilities under Different Text Lengths
+#### Variation of Abilities under Different Context Lengths
-To more specifically analyze the model's relative performance under different text lengths, the following chart shows the average relative scores on all tasks over different text length intervals.
+To more specifically analyze the models' relative performance under different context lengths, the following chart shows the average relative scores on all tasks over different context length intervals.
 ![](misc/curve.png)

 > Note: Assume that the model scores x on the data within a specific length range of a task, and y on all data of that task, then the model's **relative score** for that length range is (x/y-1).
-To better compare the trends of different models, we shift all the lines to 0 from 0-4k.
+To better compare the trends of different models, we shift all the lines to 0 on 0-4k.

-## How to evaluate models on LongBench
+## How to evaluate on LongBench

 #### Loading Data
 You can download and load the **LongBench** data through the Hugging Face datasets ([🤗 HF Repo](https://huggingface.co/datasets/THUDM/LongBench)):